-As we continue further east we go past different yet incredibly vast landscapes, from the black sand fields of Mýrdalssandur to the boundless Eldhraun lava field, covered in bright green moss.
+As we continue further east we go past different yet incredibly vast landscapes, from the black sand desert of Mýrdalssandur to the boundless Eldhraun lava field, covered in bright green moss.
 Our guide will tell you the history and unbelievable consequences of the Laki eruption that caused this awe-inspiring landscape.
 As the cherry on top we’ll take you to the strangely beautiful Fjaðrárglúfur canyon where we hike along its feather like ridges.

 In late August and September you might just be able to witness the dance of the northern lights, while the summer months bring the pink hue of the midnight sun, lovely to behold amidst mountains and glaciers.

 The glacier, and the national park it belongs to, is by far the largest UNESCO World Heritage Site in Iceland, covering about 14% of the country.
 After breakfast overlooking the other worldly landscape we’ll go and get a closer look at the Jökulsárlón Glacier Lagoon and admire the building sized icebergs floating nearby.
-With some luck you might spot a lovely family of seals taking in the sun on a floating iceberg or swimming around the lagoon.
+With some luck you might spot a cute family of seals taking in the sun on a floating iceberg or swimming around the lagoon.
 We’ll have our last up close look of the ice as we go down to the Diamond Beach to take in the sparkling ice crystals lying on the long black beach.

 In the late afternoon we take the ferry back to the mainland and return to our south Iceland accommodation for dinner and a good night’s rest.